Rug Cleaning & Restoration

 The rest of the drying process takes place in our humidity controlled drying room.
 No heat is used, allowing total water removal and shape retention.

-The sides of the rug (selvedge) can be worn, which can result in warp threads being depleted.
-We can re-bind and secure these selvedges (side cords) to tidy the rug, Securing the edges prevent further damage.
+The sides of the rug (selvedge) can become worn, which can result in warp threads being depleted.
+We can re-bind and secure these selvedges (side cords) – in securing the edges further damage is prevented.
+In addition the sides are neatened and provide a renewed look.

 Get in touch - either email or call us